 During the year, the membership and Terms of Reference of the boards were reviewed and refreshed to align with changes to the Service's management structure and improved controls for the management of our project control framework, including the creation of a 'Portfolio Management Office'.
 The updated arrangements took effect from 1 January 2021.
+A further review of Terms of reference was undertaken, to ensure alignment.

 The Joint Consultation Forum.
 The objective of the Joint Consultation Forum is to continuously improve organisational performance by developing greater trust and increased job satisfaction through employee engagement.
-Its membership comprises a senior management representative, the Head of HR, the HR Advisory and Development Manager and up to two representatives from each of the recognised Representative Bodies namely Fire Brigades Union, Fire Officers' Association, and UNISON.
+Its current membership comprises a senior management representative, the Head of HR, the HR Advisory and Development Manager and up to two representatives from each of the recognised Representative Bodies namely Fire Brigades Union, Fire Officers' Association, and UNISON.
 The Forum facilitates joint examination and discussion of issues of mutual interest with the aim of seeking acceptable solutions to problems through a genuine exchange of views and information.
 Consultation does not remove the right of managers to manage - they must still make the final decision - but it does require that the views of employees will be sought and considered before significant decisions are taken.
+The Forum membership has the ability to extend its membership to representatives of other recognised Representative Bodies, such as the Fire and Rescue Services Association, and non-affiliated staff representatives, should the request for employee representation arise.